MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	![](media/15.png)
 	* You can enter a Release Description if you want to.
 	* Select the latest build from the HOL Build drop down.
-	* Click on the Dev Environment to set it as the target environment for this Release.
-Click Create.
+	* If necessary, click on the Dev Environment to set it as the target environment for this Release.
+	* Click Create.
 	* Click the Release link to open the Release.

 	![](media/21.png)